AbnerSantos/CartoonFilter/README.md

 ![Sample Cat1: Treated Edges 2](Cats/Final/Dilation.png)

-We ended up not leaving it because the results were better without it.
+We ended up not using it since the results were better without it.
 We also tried other possibilities, such as: 2 erosions, 1 dilation, 1 dilation 2 erosions, 2 erosions 2 dilations, and even applying a gaussian blur after the erosion, but overall, the best results were just to erode once.

 Now we have to apply those edges to the image.
 Previously we would just add them in in white, because adding them in black led to highlights being lost, such as on the cat's eyes: